SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/API_Reference/GQIRow.md

 #### Parameters

-- [GQICell](xref:GQI_GQICell)[] `cells`: the cells of this row.
+- [GQICell](xref:GQI_GQICell)[] `cells`: The cells of this row.
-- `string` `key`: identifier of the row within its data source.
+- `string` `key`: Identifier of the row within its data source.

 > [!NOTE]
 > From DataMiner 10.3.5/10.4.0 onwards<!-- RN 35999 -->, a row key based on the row index will automatically be assigned when the row appears in a query result.
 Since this row key depends on the number of rows that came before it, it will not be available in the ad hoc data source.

 > [!IMPORTANT]
-> The row key should obey all of the following requirements:
+> The row key should meet all of the following requirements:
 >
-> 1. It may not be `null` or the empty string.
+> 1. It must not be `null` or the empty string.
-> 1. It should be unique within the data source.
+> 1. It must be unique within the data source.
-> 1. It should be deterministic, meaning that the same data should always have the same key.
+> 1. It must be deterministic, meaning that the same data should always have the same key.

 ## Properties